Sign up to our Newsletter

 Students typically write this exam during the summer of their second or third year, when they have more time to commit to their studies.

-Step Six: Consider an LLM
+Step 6: Consider an LLM

 LLMs in Criminal Law are more commonly pursued by lawyers whose primary goals are to teach or conduct research.

-Step Seven: Pass the Bar Exam
+Step 7: Pass the Bar Exam

 By step seven, you’ve gone through the rigorous seven or eight years of education and training to practice criminal law to the expected standards.
-As the final step before you can enter a courtroom and take on legal cases, you’ll have to pass the bar exam
+As the final step before you can enter a courtroom and take on legal cases, you’ll have to pass the bar exam.

 It’s important you remain diligent and focused during this last step, as the bar exam is known to be extensive and overwhelming.
 As such, it will require significant preparation and effort to pass!